Argonne-National-Laboratory/PIPS/FAQ.md

 StructJuMP
 ====
-**Q: What is StrucJuMP?**
+**Q: What is StructJuMP?**

-A. [StructJuMP](https://github.com/StructJuMP/StructJuMP.jl)is a modeling environment that extends [JuMP](https://github.com/JuliaOpt/JuMP.jl) to easily express the structure of problems and interface efficiently with structure-exploiting solvers such as PIPS.
+A. [StructJuMP](https://github.com/StructJuMP/StructJuMP.jl) is a modeling environment that extends [JuMP](https://github.com/JuliaOpt/JuMP.jl) to easily express the structure of problems and interface efficiently with structure-exploiting solvers such as PIPS.
 It also works in parallel (distributed memory), and thus allows the specification of much
 larger (structured) problems than JuMP can handle.